DeloitteDigitalUK/jira-agile-metrics/README.md

 ... which should print a help message with a whole slew of options.
 More on those below.

+### Using Docker

+If you prefer, you can use [Docker](http://docker.com) to install and run `jira-agile-metrics` with all the relevant dependencies in place.
+After installing Docker, run:

+    $ docker run -it --rm -v $PWD:/data jira-agile-metrics config.yml

+This will run `jira-agile-metrics` with the configuration file `config.yml` from the current directory, writing outputs also to the current directory.
+The argument `-v $PWD:/data` mounts the `/data` volume, where output files will be written, to the current working directory.
+You can of course specify a different bind mount.

 ## Usage

 The basic usage pattern is to run `jira-agile-metrics` with a configuration